6 Things That I Admit Are Hard About Being Vegan

 6. Seeing The People I Care About Most Do Something I Don't Believe In

 This is probably the hardest thing about being vegan.
 Many people assume that when you're vegan you think you're better than other people.
 I certainly don't; I was a flesh-eater just a year and a half ago myself.
 But now that I've seen The Matrix, so to speak, it's difficult to watch the people I care about most continue to do something that I now really, really don't believe in.
 That doesn't mean, however, that I judge them.
-Again, I think Jesse does a good job in his letter explaining the feeling:
+Again, I think Jacob does a good job in his letter explaining the feeling:

 I understand that some people feel judged by my position.
 But the irony of my past self is not lost on my current self.
 And though of course it upsets me that people, particularly those I care about, go on treating other animals as unfeeling objects and claiming that their objectification and murder is a matter of ‘personal choice,’ the irony keeps me from standing in judgment.
 How could I, when for about three decades I regularly dismissed other animals’ lives as less important than the taste of their bodies?
 I also fully understand the fear of missing out on certain comfort foods, or of being different or weird.
 Those fears were mine, too.